astropy/specreduce/docs/index.rst

 specific instruments can be built.
 The scope of its functionality is limited to basic spectroscopic reduction, currently encompassing the following tasks:

-#. **2D tilt model calculation and correction:** A 2D tilt model can be calculated from arc
-   spectra.
-Tilt correction removes the wavelength curvature along the cross-dispersion axis.
-#. **1D wavelength calibration:** from arc spectra.
 #. **Spectrum trace determination:** Determining the trace of a spectrum dispersed in a 2D
    image, either by setting a flat trace, providing a custom trace array, or fitting a spline, polynomial, or other model to the positions of the dispersed spectrum.
+#. **2D tilt correction:** Calculating a 2D tilt model from arc spectra and applying it to
+   correct the wavelength curvature along the cross-dispersion axis.
+#. **1D wavelength calibration:** Calculating a 1D wavelength solution from arc spectra and line
+   lists.
 #. **Background subtraction:** Generating a background based on a region on one or both sides of
    this trace, and making
    available the background image, 1D spectrum of the background, and the